gnsalok/go-codes/lessons/notes/channels.md

     - But we can reduce those latency but without guarantees (Buffer channels).
         - Buffers don't provide performance (Big buffer).
 But small buffers reduce the latency.

+- channel should always close by sender, never the receiver

 ``` go
 <-ch // receive